C1 and P1: Attention

 One of the main differences between the C1 and the P1 is the effects of attention on each component.
-Although multiple studies have shown that there is no effect of increased attention on the C1 (Di Russo et al., 2003; Hillyard & Anllo-Vento, 1998), more recent studies suggest that C1 may be more sensitive to internal states than previously thought (Kelly et al., 2008;Rauss et al., 2009).
+Although multiple studies have shown that there is no effect of increased attention on the C1, more recent studies suggest that C1 may be more sensitive to internal states than previously thought.
 However studies using different variants of spatial cueing paradigms have shown that the P1 shows greater amplitude when a stimulus is shown in an area where the participant was attending.
-In an experiment by Mangun and Hillyard (1991), they had had participants do a size discrimination task between two bars, one on the left and one on the right with the target stimuli either being the smaller or taller bars, depending on the block of trials.
+In an experiment by Mangun and Hillyard, they had had participants do a size discrimination task between two bars, one on the left and one on the right with the target stimuli either being the smaller or taller bars, depending on the block of trials.
 A cue was given before each pair of blocks was given.
 This cue was only correct 75% of the time.
 When comparing the P1 when the participant was attending to the correct side to the P1 when the participant was not attending to the correct side, the former had a greater amplitude than the latter.

-However, as shown by Luck et al. (1994), the P1 effect is not necessarily modulated by having participants attend to a certain area.
+However, the P1 effect is not necessarily modulated by having participants attend to a certain area.
 By adding a neutral cue, they showed that there was no difference between the amplitude of the P1 when the correct area was attended and when a neutral cue was given, not giving any indication as to where the target stimulus was to show up.